hcilab/piconet/README.md

-Android BluetoothLeGatt Sample
+Android Piconet Sample
 ===================================

-This sample demonstrates how to use the Bluetooth LE Generic Attribute Profile (GATT) to transmit arbitrary data between devices.
+This sample demonstrates how to use the Bluetooth LE Generic Attribute Profile (GATT) to connect to multiple Bluetooth LE devices.
+It can serve as a connectivity module for BLE apps.

 Introduction
 ------------

-This sample shows a list of available Bluetooth LE devices and provides an interface to connect, display data and display GATT services and characteristics supported by the devices.
+This sample shows a list of available Bluetooth LE devices and provides an interface to connect and display GATT services/characteristics supported by the devices.

-It creates a [Service][1] for managing connection and data communication with a GATT server hosted on a given Bluetooth LE device.
+It creates a [Service][1] for managing connections and data communication with GATT servers hosted on various Bluetooth LE devices.
+Data communication methods are provided but not triggered in this sample.

-The Activities communicate with the Service, which in turn interacts with the [Bluetooth LE API][2].
+The Activity communicates with the Service, which in turn interacts with the [Bluetooth LE API][2].

 [1]:http://developer.android.com/reference/android/app/Service.html
 [2]:https://developer.android.com/reference/android/bluetooth/BluetoothGatt.html